Movement for the People and the State: Formation

 On 8 March 2023, Vučić announced the formation of the NPZD.
-He also affirmed that SNS would not be dissolved and that the NPZD would instead act as a "supra-party movement" (nadstranački pokret).
-Vučić then organised rallies to promote the movement in Vranje on 11 March and in Pančevo on 19 May.
-Miloš Vučević, the minister of defence, subsequently succeeded Vučić as president of SNS on 27 May.
+He also said SNS would not be dissolved and that the NPZD would act as a "supra-party movement" (nadstranački pokret).
+Vučić organised rallies to promote the movement in Vranje on 11 March and in Pančevo on 19 May.
+Miloš Vučević, the Minister of Defence, succeeded Vučić as president of SNS on 27 May.

-Initially, it was announced that the movement would be formalised on Vidovdan; however, shortly before Vidovdan, Vučić announced that it would instead be formed by September 2023.
-Later in August, Vučević and Darko Glišić, the president of the executive board of SNS, announced that the NPZD would be formalised during the autumn.
+Initially, it was announced the movement would be formalised on Saint Vitus Day (Vidovdan; 28 June); however, shortly before that date, Vučić announced NPZD would be formed by September 2023.
+In August, Vučević and Darko Glišić, the president of the executive board of SNS, announced NPZD would be formalised later that year.
 At the session of the main board of SNS, which was held in October 2023, there were no mentions of the NPZD.
-Shortly after the session, Vučić announced that the NPZD would be formed "in the coming period" (u narednom periodu).
+Shortly after the session, Vučić announced the NPZD would be formed "in the coming period" (u narednom periodu).
 Parliamentary and Belgrade City Assembly elections were held in Serbia in December 2023.
 In the parliamentary election, SNS regained its parliamentary majority, while the Belgrade City Assembly election resulted in a hung parliament.
-Election observers declared that electoral fraud occurred on election day.
+Election observers declared electoral fraud had occurred on election day.

-Vučić revived the discussion about the NPZD's formation in February 2024, saying that the movement "should continue the economic growth of Serbia and defend [Serbia's] national and state interests" (koji će imati snage da ubrza ekonomski rast Srbije i odbrani naše nacionalne i državne interese).
-He did not, however, announce when the official formation of NPZD would take place.
-This time, analyst Dejan Bursać described NPZD as a "marketing trick" (marketinški trik) and as an attempt to divert from then-ongoing themes regarding the European Parliament adopting a resolution on the irregularities that occurred in the 2023 elections. Đorđe Vukadinović of Nova srpska politička misao argued the same.
+Vučić revived the discussion about the NPZD's formation in February 2024, saying the movement "should continue the economic growth of Serbia and defend [Serbia's] national and state interests".
+(Note: koji će imati snage da ubrza ekonomski rast Srbije i odbrani naše nacionalne i državne interese) He did not, however, announce when the official formation of NPZD would take place.
+Analyst Dejan Bursać described NPZD as a "marketing trick" (Note: marketinški trik)) and an attempt to divert from the discussion of the European Parliament adopting a resolution on the irregularities that occurred in the 2023 elections. Đorđe Vukadinović of Nova srpska politička misao said the same.

-For the 2024 Belgrade City Assembly election, SNS formed a joint electoral list, called Belgrade Tomorrow, with its previous partners in addition to the Socialist Party of Serbia (SPS) and Serbian Party Oathkeepers (SSZ), on 7 April.
-The electoral list also included Social Democratic Party of Serbia (SDPS), Movement of Socialists (PS), United Serbia (JS), PUPS – Solidarity and Justice (PUPS), Healthy Serbia (ZS), Greens of Serbia (Zeleni), Serbian Radical Party, and Alliance of Vojvodina Hungarians.
-Vučević said that with its creation, the movement was also effectively realised.
-Journalist Zoran Panović agreed, and noted that it was done despite not having an official announcement.
-Vladimir Pejić, the executive director of opinion poll agency Faktor Plus, argued that the elections were the "dress rehearsal" (generalna proba) for the movement.
+For the 2024 Belgrade City Assembly election, SNS formed a joint electoral list called Belgrade Tomorrow with its previous partners, and the Socialist Party of Serbia (SPS) and Serbian Party Oathkeepers (SSZ), on 7 April.
+The electoral list also included the Social Democratic Party of Serbia (SDPS), Movement of Socialists (PS), United Serbia (JS), PUPS – Solidarity and Justice (PUPS), Healthy Serbia (ZS), Greens of Serbia (Zeleni), Serbian Radical Party, and Alliance of Vojvodina Hungarians.
+Vučević said with the list's creation, the movement was effectively realised.
+Journalist Zoran Panović agreed and noted that it was done despite not having an official announcement.
+Vladimir Pejić, the executive director of opinion poll agency Faktor Plus, said the elections were a "dress rehearsal" (Note: generalna proba) for the movement.
 In the election, the Belgrade Tomorrow electoral list won 52 percent of the popular vote and 64 out of 110 seats in the City Assembly of Belgrade.